FamilySearch/GEDCOM/specification/gedcom-3-structures-4-enumerations.md

 so uses that do not conform to the "applies to" guidelines may be encountered;
 if so, they should be treated by applications like any other user-specified but semantically-strange data.

+The definition of some of these values combined with the official policies of the church and the move of the church away from using GEDCOM for handling ordinance requests make them redundant and/or no longer relevant.
+If so, that is indicated in the "status" column below.
+Like the "applies to" column, the "status" column is a recommendation, not a requirement, and applications should be prepared to encounter non-current values.

 | Value | Applies to | Meaning                             | Status |
 | ----- | ----------- | :---------------------------------- | :----- |
 | `BIC` | `SLGC` | Born in the covenant, so child to parent sealing ordinance is not required. | Current |